mislav/blog/rails/_posts/2007-10-16-specify-your-dependencies-with-capistrano.markdown

 ---
 title: Specify your dependencies with Capistrano
 category: rails
+description: Explaining the "deploy:check" built-in task in Capistrano and how it can help preparing your deployment.
 ---

 There is this one cool trick with [Capistrano][1]: the `deploy:check` task.
 I’ve known about it for a while; it does a great job at sanity-checking your deployment environment: existence of directories, write permissions etc. What I learned only recently is that you can specify your own, _custom dependencies_.